turingschool/lesson_plans/ruby_04-apis_and_scalability/intro_to_react.markdown

 3. State, which represents mutable data which is expected to change over the lifetime of the component.
 We'll address this shortly.

+Components can also implement and use a collection of additional "lifecycle" methods which we'll look at later, but these 3 pieces are the core elements which define any React component.

+__Other Core React Methods__

 Additionally, in this example we're using 2 more basic React
 methods: `createElement` and `render`